 View this post on Instagram

-“Basically we cut them into squares, stacked them with homemade buttercream frosting and then threw some flowers on it from Trader Joe’s,” they told ABC News.
+“Basically we cut the sheet cakes into squares, stacked them with homemade buttercream frosting and then threw some flowers on it from Trader Joe’s,” they told ABC News.

 2. The Freezer Is Your Friend

 My kids absolutely love the 12-pack of Costco muffins.

 But they’re absolutely HUGE and they often got stale before they finished them all.

 So we decided to try freezing them and much to our delight they freeze really well.